-Marriedi = 1 if the person is married; o otherwise.
+$Married_i = 1$ if the person is married; o otherwise.

-Dependenti = 1 if the person has dependents; o otherwise.
+Dependent_i = 1 if the person has dependents; o otherwise.

-Supporti = 1 if the person receives financial support from the government; o otherwise.
+Support ${i}$ = 1 if the person receives financial support from the government; o otherwise.

-$\mu$ = Error term.
+μ = Error term.

-Given the econometric specification, the work hypotheses translate into testing the coefficients $\beta 1$ signs for all models (with the general population, the male population, and the female population), which are expected to be positive.
+Given the econometric specification, the work hypotheses translate into testing the signs of the coefficients $\beta 1$ for all models (for the general population, the male population, and the female population), which are expected to be positive.
 That is, the higher the levels of financial behavior, the higher the levels of objective/subjective financial well-being.
 Likewise, it will be observed whether there are differences in the marginal effect of the $\beta 1$ coefficient between objective and subjective financial well-being and also between the groups of men and women separately.